dgeb/json-api/format/index.md

 #### Resource Types

-The type of each resource document can usually be determined from the context of the response or request in which it is contained.
+The type of each resource object can usually be determined from the context in which it is contained.
+As discussed above, resource objects are typically keyed by their type in a document.

-Each resource document **MAY** contain a `"type"` key that designates its type.
+Each resource document **MAY** contain a `"type"` key to explicitly designate its type.

-The `"type"` key is **REQUIRED** when the type of a resource can not be specified or inferred otherwise.
+The `"type"` key is **REQUIRED** when the type of a resource is not otherwise specified in a document.

-For example, here's an array of resource documents that might be part of a has-many polymorphic relationship:
+For example, here's an array of resource objects that might be part of a has-many polymorphic relationship:

 ```javascript
 //...